Early detection to save lives

 As a small non-profit organization and a family that has personally been affected by lung cancer, it is our goal to advance research and care for all those impacted by this disease.

-We are supporting lung cancer research by donating all proceeds directly to lung oncologist Mark Awad's research fund.
+We are supporting lung cancer research by donating all proceeds directly to lung cancer research at Dana- Farber Cancer Institute.

 We are working to reduce the stigma associated with lung cancer by raising awareness that anyone can be affected- smokers & nonsmokers.